nicholasjng/pybm/examples/sum-example.md

 branch->benchmark->save-results kind of workflow, we obtained all the results we need in one single command.
 Very nice!

-## The numbers
+## And finally... the numbers

-And finally, we need to check how big our improvements actually are (or rather, if we have achieved any in the first place!).
+Lastly, we need to check how big our improvements actually are (or rather, if we have achieved any in the first place!).
 This is handled by the `pybm compare` command, which compares all measured results to a "frame of reference" branch, which is taken to be the baseline for performance